Integrador-VoiceStyleTransfer/spanish-voice-style-transfer/README.md

 ## Results

 The M-3SS model achieved the best perfermance in every single evaluated characteristic, as it can be seen in the figure 4.
-The models which were trained with English and Spanish audios (M-TL and M-Chou+3) improved significantly the voice style transfer performance.
+The models which were trained with audios in English and Spanish (M-TL and M-Chou+3) improved significantly the voice style transfer performance.

 ![](./src/img/modelo.png)\
 *Fig 4: performance per model*